The Beginner's Guide: Interpretations

-Another interpretative theme taken by some is that the game is presented as commentary on the role between the video game developer and their audience.
-PC Worlds Hayden Dingman believed the game was designed to demonstrate the fallacy of the Death of the Author essay applied to video game development, in which commentators attempt to attribute aspects of a game to how the game developer approached it, as opposed to considering how the game affected themselves.
-Gamasutra's editor-in-chief Kris Graft notes that, as the game attempts to deconstruct the way players will interpret narrative video games, any attempt to interpret the deeper meaning behind The Beginner's Guide is paradoxically "committing all of the sins" that the game presents as problems with player interpretations of games.
-Laura Mandanas, writing for Autostraddle, described the game as "a man (poorly) coming to terms with his hugely overinflated sense of entitlement", interpreting the game's themes as not only applicable to game development, but also to inter-personal relationships.
+Another interpretation is that it is commentary on the role between the video game developer and their audience.
+PC Worlds Hayden Dingman believed that it was designed to demonstrate the fallacy of the essay "The Death of the Author" as applied to video game development, in which commentators attempt to attribute aspects of a game to how the developer approached it, as opposed to considering how it affected themselves.
+Gamasutra's editor-in-chief Kris Graft notes that, as it attempts to deconstruct the way players will interpret narrative video games, any attempt to interpret the deeper meaning behind The Beginner's Guide is paradoxically "committing all of the sins" that it presents as problems with player interpretations of games.
+Laura Mandanas, writing for Autostraddle, described it as "a man (poorly) coming to terms with his hugely overinflated sense of entitlement", interpreting the themes as not only applicable to game development, but also to inter-personal relationships.

-Some have taken the game to be a work of non-fiction, in that the games presented are works of a real developer other than Wreden, and that the game itself could be seen as an unethical use of someone else's work and potentially copyright-violating.
-In considering this aspect, Destructoids Laura Kate Dale commented with later clarification that the game was short enough to fall within the Steam refund window for those who believed the game was non-fiction and thus contained stolen works to return the game.
-Dale's statement, prior to clarification, led to some controversy in that Dale was suggesting misuse of the Steam refund system, though her clarification made it clear she was addressing those believing it to be non-fiction.
-The controversy led some to point out that the interpretation of the game was very personal, differing between each player; Wreden himself in light of the controversy refused to affirm or deny any interpretation of the game, until confirming the game's ultimately fictional nature in an in-depth interview with the podcast Tone Control.
+Some have taken The Beginner's Guide to be a work of non-fiction, as at face value it consists of the works of a real developer who is not Wreden, which would be an unethical use of someone else's work and potentially copyright-violating.
+Destructoids Laura Kate Dale commented that the game is short enough to fall within the Steam refund window for those who believed it was non-fiction and thus contained stolen works.
+Dale's statement initially led to some controversy in the belief that Dale was suggesting misuse of the Steam refund system, though she later clarified she was only addressing those believing it to be non-fiction.
+The controversy led some to point out that a player's interpretation of the game is very personal, differing between each player; Wreden himself refused to affirm or deny any interpretation, until confirming its ultimately fictional nature in an in-depth interview with the podcast Tone Control.